Do you know what attracted me to Bratislava the most?

 It’s consecrated to Elisabeth of Hungary who was a medieval princess and saint, a native of Bratislava, who risked her position by giving charity to the poor.

-The blue pews and paintwork certainly maintains the whimsical and thematic colour inside the church.
+Inside, the blue pews and paintwork certainly maintains the whimsical and thematic colour inside the church.
+If this were my local church, it might persuade me to attend a service more often!

 With its cobbled streets, colourful pastel buildings, narrow alleyways and clock tower, Bratislava’s preserved medieval centre is every bit the postcard.